Remote Mountainscapes of Ladakh, India

 Snow leopard tracking

-February is the peak season for snow leopard viewing, although snow leopards can be seen November through April.
+February and March are the peak season for snow leopard viewing, although snow leopards can be seen November through April.
 Winter snow at higher elevations force animal prey, like blue sheep and ibex, to lower elevations for grazing.
 Snow leopards follow these ungulates, so they are at much lower elevations and thus chances for sightings are much higher.
 The season also overlaps with the mating period for snow leopards.
 Guests have witnessed mating snow leopards, mothers and cubs, and seen and heard them call for each other - an incredibly rare occurrence for non-locals to experience.

 Each morning, and throughout the day, the spotters will split up to track for snow leopards in abutting valleys.
 Your daily movements will be based on reports from the spotters.
 If they spot a snow leopard, you will use a combination of driving and hiking to get to a vantage point.
 While waiting for word of a spotting, you’ll have ample time for birdwatching, nature walks, and visits to local communities to learn more about conservation, local ways of life, and the storied region you are immersed in.